Hyppää sisältöön

 Direct equity investments

 The Pension Fund participates in the annual general meetings of domestic listed companies in co-operation with its asset managers.
+The Pension Fund participates in the annual general meetings of European listed companies through an external proxy voting service provider.

 Indirect equity investments

-The Pension Fund carries out a biannual, norm-based responsibility screening of all its equity investments and participates in engagement activities.
+The Pension Fund carries out a biannual, norm-based screening of all its equity investments and participates in engagement activities.

 Equity index investments